How Garmin International used Redshift to make a ‘MARQ™’

 creativebloke April 28, 2019

 As a pioneer of GPS, Garmin International has been at the cutting edge of technology since its inception.
-Recently this has involved the creation of ground-breaking smartwatches which has culminated in the launch of the MARQ™ Collection, a series of aspirational tool watches with models that each focus on a core product sector for Garmin - Athlete, Expedition, Captain, Aviator and Driver.
+Recently this has involved the creation of ground-breaking smartwatches which has culminated in the launch of the MARQ™ Collection, a series of aspirational tool watches with models that each focus on a core product sector for Garmin - Athlete, Adventurer, Captain, Aviator and Driver.

 To help bring the MARQ™ Collection to market, Garmin used its in-house creative team to make a series of short spots that highlighted the design and features of the MARQ™ Collection.